AnTonyHa/cecs343-VCS-01-JSTWin/README.txt

         - Label of form: "label"

 merge_out
-Signature: merge_out <sourcePath> <targetPath> <label>
+Signature: merge_out <repositoryPath> <targetRoot> <label>
-	- The merge_out command compares the latest snapshots of the source branch and the target branch.
+	- The merge_out command compares a snapshot from the source branch and the target branch.
-	  The target is merged into the source (leaving the target unchanged).
+	  The source is merged into the target (leaving the source unchanged).
 	  To complete the merge process, the merge_in command must follow after the user has manually handled file conflicts between the two branches.
 	Arguments:
-	- sourcePath
+	- repositoryPath
-		- An absolute path to the location of the source project root
+		- An absolute path to the location of a repository
-	- targetPath
+	- targetRoot
 		- An absolute path to the location of the target project root
 	- label
 		- A double quoted string ("this label", "man-#") or an exact manifest file ID (man-#.rc)
         - Label of form: "label"

 merge_in
-Signature: merge_in <sourcePath> <repositoryPath>
+Signature: merge_in <targetRoot> <repositoryPath>
 	- The merge_in command is manually called by the user after a merge_out command has been called and conflicts have been manually resolved.
-Updates the source repository with the newest version of the application
+Updates the repository with the newest version of the target project
 	Arguments:
-	- sourcePath
+	- targetRoot
-		- An absolute path to the location of the source project root
+		- An absolute path to the location of the target project root
 	- repositoryPath
 		- An absolute path to the location of a repository